RNA, local moves on plane trees, and transpositions on tableaux

-We leave these investigations for future researchers, for instance in the following open questions.
+We leave these investigations for future research, for instance in the following questions.

 \begin{question} What are the orbits of the action of involutions $s_i^B$?
 What is a natural collection of involutions to represent mutations on strands with several bulges (namely fixing several integers)? \end{question}